adelhult/koda/README.md

 ### Why create such a thing?
 Well, mostly just for fun and as a programming exercise.
 But a language/application such as Koda might be a bit useful if you try explaining programming to young children.
 Syntax in English can become barrier for young non-English speakers when trying to learn fundamental programming concepts.
 And being able to show a working code snippet with syntax in their native language can possibly make it easier to understand, in the same way as visual programming can be a helpful educational tool.

 However, it is of course preferable to learn an actually usable language with conventional syntax.

-### How do use Koda?
+### How do I use Koda?
 [Download the executable file](https://github.com/adelhult/koda/releases/tag/v0.1), and drag a *.kod* or *.lua* file on top of it to run that file.
 Alternatively, you can of course add Koda to your path and run:
 `koda filename.kod`